StemVibrations/STEM/docs/tutorials.rst

 .. _tutorial3:

-Train model (UVEC) on tracks and embankment in 3D
+Train model (UVEC) on track and embankment in 3D
 ----------------------------------
-This tutorial shows step by step guide on how to set up a train model on top of an embankment with two soil layers underneath, in a 3D model.
+This tutorial shows step by step guide on how to set up a train model on top of track on an embankment with two soil layers underneath, in a 3D model.
-The UVEC (User defined VEhiCle model) is a model used to represent train as a dynamic load on the system.
+The UVEC (User defined VEhiCle model) is a model used to represent a train as dynamic loads on the system.

-First the necessary packages are imported and paths are defined.
+Firstly the necessary packages are imported and paths are defined.

-For the UVEC, it is important to define the folder containing the source code of the UVEC model.
+For the UVEC, before the calculation starts, it is important that the UVEC source code is located in the same directory as the simulation input files, i.e. in 'input_files_dir' in the following code.
-Please note that the
-# TODO: add the extra information on the UVEC.

 .. code-block:: python

     input_files_dir = "uvec_train_model"
     results_dir = "output_uvec_train_model"
-    # change the UVEC folder to the proper root!
-    uvec_folder = "benchmark_tests/test_train_uvec_3d/uvec_ten_dof_vehicle_2D"
+    #uvec_folder = "benchmark_tests/test_train_uvec_3d/uvec_ten_dof_vehicle_2D"

     from stem.model import Model
     from stem.soil_material import OnePhaseSoil, LinearElasticSoil, SoilMaterial, SaturatedBelowPhreaticLevelLaw